editor-js/image/README.md

 ## Features

 - Uploading file from the device
-- Supports pasting copied content from the web
+- Pasting copied content from the web
-- Supports pasting images by drag-n-drop
+- Pasting images by drag-n-drop
 - Allows to add border, background
 - Allows to stretch image to the container's full-width

-*Note* This Tool requires server-side implementation for file uploading.
+**Note** This Tool requires server-side implementation for file uploading.
 See [backend response format](#server-format) for more details.

 ## Installation

 ### Install via NPM